alzix/mbed-os/spm/doc/INTRO.md

   * Be structured as a loop that waits for inputs.
   * Never exit its loop (considered as a programming error).
   * Be written in C or 'extern "C"' to avoid C++ name mangling.
   * Follow PSA IPC rules.
 Secure partitions communicate with one another using the IPC API defined in [IPC API](https://github.com/ARMmbed/PSA-IPC-doc/blob/master/IPC_revision.md).
-All IPC messages must eventually be completed [`call psa_end()`].
+All IPC messages must eventually be completed [`call psa_reply()`].
 Note that the SPM does not schedule IPC messages fairly.
 * A **manifest file** in JSON format, that describes the Secure Partition characteristics.
 The specifications in the manifest file are validated during the build process and at run time.

 ### Manifest file example